Menu

 Cultural

-P.E supports cultural development by giving children the opportunity to explore dances and learn games from different traditions and cultures including their own, such as Salsa and the Haka.
+P.E supports cultural development by giving children the opportunity to explore dances and learn games from different traditions and cultures including their own, such as Bollywood and Flamenco.
 Pupils also recognise and discuss the differences between male and female roles within sport, at both elite and amateur levels.
 Compassion and respect for other culture and traditions is also displayed by all when exploring unfamiliar games or dances.
 Pupils will discuss how culture affects what sports different nations excel at and how cultural traditions can affect which sports men and women participate in.

 Top